domainmod/domainmod/README.md

 # Downloading
 You have two options for downloading DomainMOD.

 NOTE: Whenever possible I recommend that you use option #1, the git repository download directly from your server.
-Not only is it a nice quick install, but it makes upgrading a breeze (more info below).
+Not only is it a nice quick install, but it makes upgrading a breeze.

 1. Use git right from your server to retrieve the source code.
 To do so, change to the directory where you want to install DomainMOD and run the following command: